Why are immigration reform and immigrant rights a LUPE priority?

 There are over 11 million undocumented people living in the country who are denied basic civil rights due to a broken immigration system.
 Hundreds of thousands of these hard-working families live in the Rio Grande Valley and are in fear everyday of being separated due to unfair detention and deportation policies.
 As part of the Rio Grande Valley Equal Voice Network Immigration Working Group, LUPE is organizing to push for comprehensive immigration reform to fix America’s broken immigration system with fair, humane and sensible policies that foster America’s strength, security and prosperity.
 The Immigration Working Group is also working at a state level as part of the Reform Immigration for Texas Alliance.

-Read about some of our latest work on immigration below:
+Read about our latest work on immigration:

 - Know Your Rights trainings: recent trainings provided 570+ colonia residents with discussion on current anti-immigrant climate and knowing their rights when confronted by immigration authorities.
-See pictures here!

 - The DREAM Act: would provide thousands of undocumented youth who were brought here as children with the opportunity to gain citizenship by getting a two year college degree or joining the military.
-Keep reading to see how you can help get this legislation passed!

 - No immigration checks during hurricanes: In response to the position that Border Patrol would continue immigration enforcement during a hurricane evacuation, community members called for a safe and humane hurricane evacuation plan that does not leave families behind.